charlesneimog/Awesome-Pd/docs/objects/shaper~.md

 # shaper~

-`shaper~` performs waveshaping with transfer functions, in which signal input values (from -1 to 1) are mapped to the the transfer function's indexes.
-Values outside the -1 to 1 range are wrapped inside it.
+The `shaper~` object performs waveshaping by applying a user-defined transfer function to an input signal.
+This function can be an external array or an internal Chebyshev polynomial, whose harmonic weights can be set via arguments or messages.
+It also features an optional internal high-pass filter and can be used for advanced sample manipulation, such as creating turntable scratch effects.

 ---

+!!! info "AI Generated"
+    This content was generated with the assistance of AI.
+If you notice any errors, please report them or submit a fix using [Submit](../submit.md).
+Check the prompt used [here](../prompts/helppatchai.md).

+---

 <div class="grid cards" markdown>
 - :octicons-download-16: __Download__ via [Deken](../deken.md).  <p style="font-size: 14px">_Open `Pd` and go to `Tools`:material-arrow-right:`Find Externals`.
 Search for <code>else</code> and install it.
 Then create an object with `declare -lib else -path else`.
 Finally, use `shaper~` or any other object from `else`._</p>
-- :fontawesome-brands-dev: Library developed mainly by **Alexandre Porres**.
+- :fontawesome-brands-dev: Library developed mainly by **Alexandre Torres Porres**.
 - :fontawesome-solid-bug-slash: __Report Bugs/Errors__ [here](https://github.com/porres/pd-else/issues)!
 - :fontawesome-solid-computer: __Available__ for :fontawesome-brands-apple: :fontawesome-brands-linux: :fontawesome-brands-windows:.
 </div>